wp-plugins/robo-gallery/readme.txt

 Yes, in gallery options you can turn on/off border option

+= How to change amount of images loading on gallery page? =

+In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

 = How to enable lazy load in gallery options? =

 In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process

-= How to change amount of images loading on gallery page? =
+= How to make shadow for the gallery thumbnails? =

-In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action
+Shadows of the thumbnails you can customize in gallery settings.
+With gallery settings you can change size , color and position of the gallery thumbnails shadow

 = How to define size of the gallery images thumbnails? =